wp-plugins/thesography/readme.txt

 2. Each post can have its own EXIF items displayed.

 == Changelog ==

 = 1.0.3 =
+* Removed a bit of debugging that wasn't removed before 1.0.3, was causing the word "Array" to appear after the list.

+= 1.0.3 =
 * Fixed language file location issue